cpeditor/cpeditor.github.io/content/en/docs/Preferences/Appearance.md

 On Windows, there's an extra option "Auto Fusion".
 "Auto Fusion" is either dark or light depending on the system theme (i.e. whether the Windows application theme is dark or light).

+If there's anything wrong after you change the UI style, you can try restarting CP Editor.

 ### Editor Theme

 The syntax highlighting theme for the code editor.